 the miracle modern cure or just another in-thing?

-Second-year Psychology students participating in the University Honours College follow a mini-course on Blogging Science (within the Thematic Meetings course), in which they learn to communicate science to the general public, by means of informing, giving an opinion, and relating issues in science to issues in society.
+Second-year Psychology students of the Psychology Bachelor participating in the University Honours College follow a mini-course on Blogging Science (within the Thematic Meetings course), in which they learn to communicate science to the general public, by means of informing, giving an opinion, and relating issues in science to issues in society.
 This year a selection of these written blog posts is published on Mindwise.
 Today’s post is by Valeria Cernei.

 You find a quiet place, sit down in a comfortable, natural position and close your eyes.
 You are present and aware of your body.
 Inhale, exhale, and take note of the sensation of your breathing.
 Your thoughts are mere mental events which you observe and let go, to finally reach a place of profound calm and awareness.
 Or, at least, that’s how the story goes.
 The story some of your friends might have told you with enthusiasm while you nod in approval and keep planning the week ahead of you.
 This mindfulness meditation is too much of a trend, too much of a thing to do and speak about these days to be taken too seriously, you tell yourself, just like you do about avocado toast, vintage baggy clothes and Snapchat.
 The difference is, though, mindfulness meditation doesn’t seem to go away.
 Instead, it is increasingly implemented in educational systems, work environments and clinical contexts.
 What if your friends actually have a point?
 Behind the enthusiasm of those promoting this practice there is a good deal of research into the effects and mechanisms of mindfulness meditation that supports these claims.
 Nevertheless, before diving into the how’s and why’s, it is worth taking a moment to clarify what mindfulness meditation is.